kaihendry/dabase.com/content/blog/post-covid-office-space.md

 Problem: We need a venue to ramp up collaboration of teams in our post-pandemic world in the limited time we have.

 Solution: Re-imagine offices to facilitate team work and team bonding.
-Private rooms for intense collaboration that are ideally acoustically treated to allow for further remote collaboration.
+Multiple private rooms for different teams for intense collaboration that are ideally can facilitate further remote collaboration.

 # Context